DavidLGoldberg/jum.py/README.md

 # jum.py
-A sublime plugin that creates dynamic hot keys to jump around a file.
+A sublime plugin that creates dynamic hot keys to jump around files across visible views and windows.

 ## How to jump
 1. Hit <kbd>alt</kbd> + <kbd>space</kbd>